Woman_lying_reaching_arm

 • If you wish to participate in discussion and have the equipment, you’ll have the option to enable your microphone (and video if you wish), or simply type into a text chat box.

-• To attend a live class, please follow links from the calendar or the classes page.
-You will need to set up an account on the studio site.
-Most classes can be accessed with a single drop in class, or a class card.
+• To attend a live class, please follow links from the calendar page.
+You will need to set up an account on the studio site if you do not have one already.
+All classes can be accessed with a single drop in class, or a class card if you are not a library member or have purchased the course.

 Zoom will invite you to download their software to your device or computer if you do not have it already.
 The Zoom app allows you to watch live video of Sarah and, if you wish, to participate by text chat, voice, and even video sharing.